 - Utilizing the intraoral dental scanner to scan the patient's teeth directly.
 The handheld scanner can be placed directly in the patient's mouth and captures images in real time, allowing for a comprehensive digital impression of the teeth and gums.

-- Scan a physical impression or poured model of the patient's teeth.
+- Scan a physical model from convention impression using a desktop scanner.
 This method is often used in dental practices that do not have access to an intraoral scanner or for patients who are not suitable for intraoral scanning.